The-Politico/django-slack-forms/README.md

 Django Slack Forms is here to solve these and more hurtles by using a popular [JSON Schema](https://json-schema.org/understanding-json-schema/index.html) to shape and validate your data.
 New forms can be created in a Django admin with a number of ways to connect it to outside data and webhooks.
 The app is designed to be as flexible as possible to accommodate your individual data needs and data structures.

-At its most basic level, the app works like the chart below with you, the developer, being responsible for installation, and all of what happens in the third column (labeled `External`).
+At its most basic level, the app works like the flowchart below with you, the developer, being responsible for installation, and all of the optional steps in the third column (labeled `External`).
 Due to it's flexibility, this app is not plug-and-play, but hopefully this guide will help you install it into your current infrastructure in no time.

 In order to get `django-slack-forms` up and running you'll have to complete the following tasks: